deeplearning4j/deeplearning4j/gettingstarted.md

 		*/java-deeplearning/deeplearning4j-distribution/target

-2. Use this repo in your POM file (POM.xml files live in the root of a given directory):
+2. Paste this repo in your POM file (POM.xml files live in the root of a given directory):

          <repositories>
              <repository>